 Evidence of Joseph Rainbow

-Next morning (30th October), witness tried to induce him to get up and assist on the farm as he was short of labourers but he refused to do so and remained in bed until mid-day.
+Next morning (30th October), witness tried to induce him to get up and assist on the farm as he was short of labourers, but he refused to do so and remained in bed until mid-day.
 When he finally came down the deceased got out a number of bills and letters.
-He told his mother that ‘He had done with it’.
-He handed some bills and a milk contract to his sister and said; ‘It is the last time’.
+He told his mother that: ‘He had done with it’.
+He handed some bills and a milk contract to his sister and said: ‘It is the last time’.
 He remained in the house for sometime and put a ticket on a churn in which milk was to be sent to London.
 Witness saw him several times but did not notice anything perculiar in his manner.
-Deceased drove away from the house at about six o’clock and earlier had told one of the men on the farm he was going to Kenilworth.
+Deceased drove away from the house at about six o’clock, and earlier had told one of the men on the farm he was going to Kenilworth.
 He also told his mother, who tried to pursuade him from doing so, but he said he needed to go and see his cousin.
-Deceased was not on friendly terms with his cousin, infact they had a quarrel three or four months ago and witness heard they had fought.
-He did not know what the quarrel was about but Brewer had said something disrespectful about the deceased.
+Deceased was not on friendly terms with his cousin, infact they had quarrelled three or four months ago, and witness heard they had fought.
+He did not know what the quarrel was about, but Brewer had said something disrespectful about the deceased.
 Witness had heard that his son had threatened ‘to do’ for Brewer.

 Evidence of William Rainbow